 c:\Users\luis\.local\bin\pdfly.exe

-Working in a virtual environment with venv:
+Working in a virtualenv with venv:

-- Create the environment
+- Create the environment:

-python -m venv myenv - Activate the environment:
+python -m venv myenv. - Activate:

 - Windows:

-.\myenv\Scripts\Activate.ps1o.\myenv\Scripts\Activate.bat - *macOS/Linux:
+.\myenv\Scripts\Activate.ps1(or.bat). - macOS/Linux:

-source myenv/Scripts/activate
+source myenv/Scripts/activate.

 - Windows: